Charles A. Smith (architect): Titanic salvage

 In 1914, Smith proposed a salvage idea regarding the Titanic.
-According to the idea it involved a custom designed unmanned submarine which would have featured electromagnets that would attach themselves to the hull of the liner.
-Upon attaching to the hull it would then release a buoy showing the location of the ship.
+The plan involved a custom designed unmanned submarine which would have featured electromagnets that would attach themselves to the hull of the liner.
+Upon attaching to the hull the apparatus would release a buoy showing the location of the ship.
 Once this was done other magnets would do the same thing.
 His thought was that with enough magnets he could then raise the ship with winches attached to barges.
-His idea would have worked had it actually been known the exact condition of the ship and funding available.
-Most consider Smiths idea to be the most plausible of all ideas to raise the lost Titanic.
+Most consider Smith's idea to be the most plausible of all ideas to raise the lost Titanic.